cidacslab/Mathematical-and-Statistical-Modeling-of-COVID19-in-Brazil/Reproducibility of published results/Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals/README.md

 ![](images/cidacs.png)

-# Evaluating the burden of COVID-19 in Bahia, Brazil: A modeling analysis of 14.8 million individuals
+# Mathematical modelling of COVID-19 in 14.8 million individuals in Bahia, Brazil

 ## Table of contents
 * [General info](#general-info)